 What is in egg salad?

-It's pretty straightforward stuff here, folks.
-Egg salad is a simple matter of mixing chopped hard boiled eggs with mayonnaise, yellow mustard, and sweet pickle relish.
+Egg salad is made with chopped hard boiled eggs, mayonnaise, yellow mustard, and sweet pickle relish.

 Mayonnaise provides creamy richness.